weaveworks/weave/site/kubernetes/kube-addon.md

 - apply weave-net daemoset by following above installation steps
 - delete existing pods so they get recreated in Weave pod CIDR's address-space.

-Please note that the api-server for your cluster will not be connected to Weave Net (it runs elsewhere, managed by EKS) so will not be able to connect to pods.
+Please note that while pods can connect to the Kubernetes API server for your cluser, API server will not be able to connect to the pods as API server nodes are not connected to Weave Net (they run on network managed by EKS).

 ### <a name="daemon-sets"></a> Upgrading the Daemon Sets